LBeaudoux/tatok/README.md

 ### Tokenization

-By default, tatok uses the multilingual tokenizer provided by wordfreq:
+tatok uses the wordfreq tokenizer by default and overrides it with an ICU-based tokenizer for some poorly supported languages like Thai or Khmer.

 ```python
 >>> analyze_text = get_text_analyzer("en")